-No-man’s land is a theatrical meeting between young people from Amsterdam and Cape Town on prejudice, conflict and reconciliation.
-The performance can be seen between 13 and 28 September 2008 as part of the Proposition Month of the world heritage monument the Defense Line of Amsterdam.
-In addition, it is on see some other locations.
-After the successful performance “The story of Dieme” during the Last year’s theorem is Katy Streek again by Stadsherstel Amsterdam asked to join Fort Diemerdam – owned by Stadsherstel family show in the open air for this fun freely accessible event.
+No-man’s land is a theatrical meeting between young people from Amsterdam and Cape Town on issues of prejudice, conflict and reconciliation.
+The performance could be seen between 13th and 28th September 2008 as part of the Proposition Month of the world heritage monument the Defense Line of Amsterdam.
+After the successful performance “The story of Dieme” of the year before, Katy Streek was asked once again by Stadsherstel Amsterdam to join Fort Diemerdam for this fun and freely accessible event.

 No-man’s land is a collaboration between the University of Cape Town and Theater Embassy from Amsterdam.